colson28195/Hearing-Loss-Prediction-Project/documents/proposal.md

 ## Deliverables
-The deliverables for the project include:
+With the aims considered, the deliverables include:
 1. A machine learning tool that can use WBT data to diagnose ears as normal or with conductive conditions.
 The key features of the tools will be
 - Highly interactive user inferface which allows selection of a ML methods from a curated set of algorithms to evaluate the ear data
 - Better visualization of the output metrics for improveed interpretability